+COMPLETION DEFINITIONS:

+Substantial Completion: The stage in the progress of the Work at any given Site when the Solar PV System(s) are mechanically complete, the Designer/Builder has received substantial completion documentation from DSA sufficient to request PTO, and has submitted a request for PTO from the Utility at the Solar PV System’s full nameplate capacity sufficient to meet the contracted production, and has met all other requirements of Substantial Completion as outlined in Specification Section 01 33 01 Design-Build Process & Submittals.

+Commercial Operation Date (COD): The date the Solar PV System is (1) capable of commercial deliveries of energy to the full extent of its designed capacity, (2) accepted as substantially complete by the District, (3) has received Permission to Operate from the Utility, (4) commences delivery of energy for sale or use and (5) has met all other requirements of COD as outlined in Specification Section 01 33 01 Design-Build Process & Submittals.

+Final Completion: The point at which the Work on the Project has been fully completed in accordance with the Contract Documents, per Specification Section 01 33 01 Design-Build Process & Submittals, and as determined in good faith by the District’s Representative.

+Notice Of Completion (NOC): The notice filed by the District, in the County Recorder’s Office, stating that construction has been finally completed.
+NOCs will be filed upon Final Completion of all Work performed under a Construction NTP.

 Price Request: A written request prepared by the District requesting the Designer/Builder to submit to the District an estimate of the effect of a proposed change in the Work on the NTP value and the Contract Time.

 Proposal for Additional Services: A written request prepared by the Designer/Builder requesting that the District issue a revised, amended or additional NTP based upon a proposed change to the Work or Services.

-Substantial Completion: The stage in the progress of the Work at any given Site when the Solar PV System(s) are mechanically complete, the Designer/Builder has received PTO from the Utility at the Solar PV System’s intended production capacity as designed, Solar PV System Startup is complete, and all Work is sufficiently complete in accordance with the Contract Documents that the District can operate the Work for its intended purpose, less any items to be completed as set out in an agreed punch list (such items, in aggregate, the “Punch List”).

-Solar PV System: The solar panels, racking system, mounting hardware, footers, structure, wiring, inverters, conduits, the monitoring equipment, metering equipment and any and all materials and equipment required to construct a turnkey, operational solar photovoltaic system, interconnected to the grid on a net-metering basis which meets any and all applicable laws and the Contract Documents.
+Solar PV System: The solar panels, racking system, mounting hardware, foundations, structure, wiring, inverters, conduits, the monitoring equipment, metering equipment and any and all materials and equipment required to construct a turnkey, operational solar photovoltaic system, interconnected to the grid on a net-metering basis which meets any and all applicable laws and the Contract Documents.

-Solar PV System Startup: The date the Solar PV System is (1) capable of commercial deliveries of energy to the full extent of its designed capacity, (2) accepted as substantially complete by the District, (3) has received Permission to Operate from the Utility, and (4) commences delivery of energy for sale or use.

 Utility: The local utility (San Diego Gas & Electric or other) to whose electrical distribution Solar PV System the Project shall be interconnected.

 Scope of Contract.